trekhleb/javascript-algorithms/src/algorithms/sorting/counting-sort/README.md

 In first step we calculate the count of all the elements of the input array `A`.
 Then Store the result in the count array `C`.
-The way we count is depected below.
+The way we count is depicted below.

 ![Counting Sort](https://3.bp.blogspot.com/-jJchly1BkTc/WLGqCFDdvCI/AAAAAAAAAHA/luljAlz2ptMndIZNH0KLTTuQMNsfzDeFQCLcB/s1600/CSortUpdatedStepI.gif)